PG&E Corporation research snapshot

 Rating

-Regulated California utility with attractive growth guidance and high event risk
+Regulated California utility with constructive growth and high event risk

 Trend status